DioxusLabs/dioxus/docs/router/src/guide/building-a-nest.md

 Many websites such as GitHub put parameters in their URL.
 For example, ``github.com/DioxusLabs`` utilizes the text after the domain to dynamically search and display content about an organization.

 We want to store our blogs in a database and load them as needed.
 This'll help prevent our app from being bloated therefor providing faster load times.
 We also want our users to be able to send people a link to a specific blog post.
 We could utilize a search page that loads a blog when clicked but then our users won't be able to share our blogs easily.
 This is where URL parameters come in.
-And finally, we also want our site to tell users they are on a blog page whenever the URL includes ``/blog``.
+And finally, we also want our site to tell users they are on a blog page whenever the URL starts with``/blog``.

 The path to our blog will look like ``/blog/myBlogPage``. ``myBlogPage`` being the URL parameter.
 Dioxus Router uses the ``:name`` pattern so our route will look like ``/blog/:post``.